kubernetes-sigs/aws-ebs-csi-driver/docs/install.md

 * Important: If you intend to use the Volume Snapshot feature, the [Kubernetes Volume Snapshot CRDs](https://github.com/kubernetes-csi/external-snapshotter/tree/master/client/config/crd) must be installed **before** the EBS CSI driver.
 For installation instructions, see [CSI Snapshotter Usage](https://github.com/kubernetes-csi/external-snapshotter#usage).

 ## Installation

-### Set up driver permissions
+### Set up driver permission
 The driver requires IAM permissions to talk to Amazon EBS to manage the volume on user's behalf.
 [The example policy here](./example-iam-policy.json) defines these permissions.
+A [stricter example policy](./example-iam-policy-strict.json) is also provided, but needs to be modified before use (specifically, replace `<<CLUSTER_ID>>` with the ID of your cluster).
 AWS maintains a managed policy, available at ARN `arn:aws:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy`.

 Note: Add the below statement to the example policy if you want to encrypt the EBS drives.
 ```